aullah/quickmenu/README.md

 ```

 ## To-Do / Future Plans
-* Remove dependency from jQuery.
-(Currently in progress.)
 * Remove FontAwesome specific styling and ensure compatibility with any iconography.
 * Provide the ability to toggle themes manually.
 * Implement the ability to have sub-menus for both desktop and mobile devices.